Renting a garage

-When you rent a garage you enter into a License Agreement with the council and become a licensee.
-As a licensee you do not have a secure tenancy so if you do pay your rent on time, the council does not have to apply to the court for a Possession Order.
+When you rent a garage you enter into a License Agreement with Northampton Partnership Homes and become a licensee.
+As a licensee you do not have a secure tenancy so if you do pay your rent on time, Northampton Partnership Homes does not have to apply to the court for a Possession Order.
 If your garage account falls into arrears for too long or rises to an unacceptable level the council will repossess the garage.

 If your garage is repossessed and found still to contain goods, you will be contacted and asked to remove them.
-The council will charge for the cost of garage clearances and lock changes.
+You will be charged for the cost of garage clearances and lock changes.
 These charges will be added to any arrears you have outstanding.

 What to do if you fall into arrears

 Most arrears cases can be dealt with relatively simply, provided licensees get in contact early enough.
 Ignoring the situation can only make matters worse.
-If you are a council tenant contact the council on 0300 330 7000 and speak to a customer services officer.
+If you have any queries then contact Northampton Partnership Homes on 0300 330 7003 and speak to a customer services officer.

-Telephone lines are open Monday to Thursday 8.15 am to 5.15 pm and Friday 8.30 am to 5.00 pm.
-(Please note that calls are recorded for training and monitoring purposes.)
+Telephone lines are open Monday to Friday from 9.00 am to 5..00 pm.
+(Please note that some calls are recorded for training and monitoring purposes.)